Ekadashi means the 11th day after the full moon and the 11th

 Cook the vegetables.

-Add the tempering and fresh grated coconut to the cooked vegetables.
+Add the tempering and fresh grated coconut to the cooked

 Fresh Papaya